cltk/cltk/docs/greek.rst

 TLG Indices
 ===========

 The TLG comes with some old, difficult-to-parse index files which have been made available as Python dictionaries (at ``/Users/kyle/cltk/cltk/corpus/greek/tlg``).
-There are some methods to make accessing these easy.
-The output are variously a ``dict`` of the indices or ``set`` if the function returns the unique id for an author.
+Below are some functions to make accessing these easy.
+The outputs are variously a ``dict`` of an index or ``set`` if the function returns unique author ids.

 .. tip::